Mask2Flow-TSE: Two-Stage Target Speaker Extraction with Masking and Flow Matching: Related Work

 Generative approaches have emerged as alternatives to discriminative methods, directly synthesizing target speech from a learned distribution rather than filtering the input mixture.
-Diffusion-based methods~\cite{ho2020denoising} such as DiffSep~\cite{scheibler2023diffusion} and DiffTSE~\cite{kamo2023target} apply score-based models to speech separation and TSE, respectively.
-DDTSE~\cite{zhang2024ddtse} and SoloSpeech~\cite{wang2025solospeech} extend diffusion-based TSE frameworks to improve perceptual quality and intelligibility.
+Recently, diffusion-based models~\cite{ho2020denoising} such as DiffSep~\cite{scheibler2023diffusion} and DiffTSE~\cite{kamo2023target} apply score-based methods to speech separation and TSE, respectively.
+DDTSE~\cite{zhang2024ddtse} and SoloSpeech~\cite{wang2025solospeech} extend diffusion-based TSE frameworks, achieving improved perceptual quality and intelligibility.
 DiffSpEx~\cite{nguyen2023conditional} and AVDiffuSS~\cite{lee2024seeing} also extend conditional diffusion to single-channel and audio-visual TSE settings, respectively.
-Despite these advances, diffusion-based methods generally require iterative sampling starting from Gaussian noise, resulting in slow inference.
+Despite their superior perceptual quality, diffusion-based methods generally require iterative sampling starting from Gaussian noise, resulting in slow inference.

-Flow matching~\cite{lipman2022flow} offers a more efficient generative framework by learning straight transport paths between distributions, enabling fewer integration steps than diffusion models.
+Flow matching~\cite{lipman2022flow, liu2022flow} offers a more efficient generative framework by learning straight transport paths between distributions, reducing the number of integration steps compared to diffusion models.
 For example, FlowTSE~\cite{navon2025flowtse} applies conditional flow matching to TSE in the mel-spectrogram domain.
-However, existing flow-based TSE methods still generate target speech entirely from Gaussian noise, requiring the model to handle the full transformation from noise to clean speech.
+However, most existing flow-based TSE methods still generate target speech entirely from Gaussian noise, requiring the model to handle the full transformation from noise to clean speech.